7 Diastasis Recti Symptoms Every Mother Should Know

 What You Need to Know about Diastasis Recti Symptoms and Finding Healing:

 Okay, so you identified with some of the diastasis recti symptoms above?
 Now what?

 There Are 2 Main Paths To Relieving Your Diastasis Recti Symptoms:

 One of the best ways to address your diastasis recti symptoms and pelvic floor prolapse is to speak with a physical therapist that specializes in helping women with these issues.
 You can see our resources for working with a PT and the Best PTs in Seattle to find out more about this path (article coming soon!)

 Personally, working with a PT was what my midwife recommended to me for my own Diastasis Recti.
 However, I had to jump through hoops to get my insurance to cover care.
 In the time I was working with my insurance, I found the workout program below.

 Path 2: Participate In A Wholistic Diastasis Recti Exercise Program

 After I had my second baby and my diastasis recti symptoms were quite severe, I began researching, reading and seeking out healing.
 I am excited to share about the program that worked BEST for me called the MUTU System (Mummy Tummy System.)

 Now, I believe that we are all individuals and have unique paths to healing.
 I share this with the hope that you will be inspired to embark on your own path to healing knowing it will not mimic my own.
-To help you see if this exercise program fits in your path, you can read more about How Mutu Helped Me Heal My Diastasis Recti and Pelvic Floor Prolapse and The Challenges I Faced with the MUTU System in upcoming articles.
+To help you see if this exercise program fits in your path, you can read more about How Mutu Helped Me Heal My Diastasis Recti and Pelvic Floor Prolapse and The Challenges I Faced with the MUTU System.